yevhensydorov/kk-test/README.md

 ## BEFORE YOU BEGIN

 Please take your time to thoroughly read through this README.
 If anything is unclear or you think there is a mistake somewhere, please let us know via email.
-We recommend you spend around an hour or so on this test.
+We recommend you spend around 90 minutes on this test and do as much as you can.
 Submission instructions are at the bottom of this README.

 This test is split into two parts - a backend REST API section, and a frontend section.
-If you struggle to do the backend section, then please do the frontend section to the best of your ability by either faking/stubbing or not doing any API calls.
+If you struggle to finish the backend section, then please do the frontend section to the best of your ability by either faking/stubbing or not doing any API calls.

-We suggest you spend around 60-90 minutes on this in total, and do as much as you can.
 Do not worry if you do not finish everything.
+If in doubt, error on the side of quality.

 We also encourage you to:

-- Use Google, Stackoverflow, online documentation, ChatGPT as much as you require.
+- Use Google, Stackoverflow, online documentation, AI as much as you require.
 - Write tests if you think they are beneficial, but only if you think they are within reason of the time limit.
 - Install and use any third party packages if you see fit
 - Think about what you would do if you had more time, or if this was a real-world production project.
 We may ask further questions about your solution in further interviews.